 A visa is only valid for a certain amount of time.
 If your study permit expires before you finish your programme, you must apply for a study permit renewal.
 You should submit your application at least 30 days before your existing permission expires.
 Candidates can send in their applications by mail or submit them online.

 Sponsorship Letter for Student Visa

 Yes, you can!
 Students can work in the USA while studying but there are some restrictions.
-International students with F-1 or M – 1 visa are allowed to work on campus.
+International students with F-1 or M-1 visas can work on campus.

 Attaining a student visa is not an easy process.
-To fulfil your dream of studying abroad, Leverage Edu experts can help you!
-Reach us on 180057200 to know the step by step guide for a student visa.
+To fulfill your dream of studying abroad, Leverage Edu experts can help you!

 To get a PR in the UK, one needs to demonstrate stable financial funds with a full-time job and good moral conduct.

 Presently, the top five countries with easy immigration for further studies include Germany, Australia, Canada, Ireland, and New Zealand.